Leading for the Future induction

 Read this quote from the EPALE interview: Otto Scharmer - To change a system you have to have the courage to step into the unknown | EPALE (europa.eu): Open mind is the capacity to suspend all habits of judgment.
 It is really about seeing with fresh eyes.
 Holding back the habitual way of judging things in order to open yourself up to allow new data to come in.
 It is optional to read the interview in full.
 In induction, we will look with a light touch at suspension of habits of judgement.

-If it is your preference to take notes on the slide pack, and to see the full agenda in advance, you can download the slides from the Resources section below in preparation for induction.
-This is optional and not a requirement.
+If it is your preference to take notes on the slide pack, and to see the full agenda in advance, you can download the slides which will be available from 21 August 2025 in the Resources section below

-In your induction, you will have an introduction to what this will involve and will meet both your group and set members.
-You will agree what is important to you about how you work together.
+As noted in the Introduction, the adaptive learning set is, for many participants, the most valuable part of the programme.
+In your induction, you will be introduced to what your adaptive learning set will involve and you will agree what is important to you about how you work together with your set members.
 Reflect on this in advance and come prepared to discuss.

-Also, think through and come prepared to talk about the issue you would find helpful to spend time reflecting on and exploring with your colleagues and facilitators within the Set.
-This may be the issue you identified in your application form, in response to question 10, or your thinking may have changed after completing the 4 steps above.
+Also, think through and come prepared to give a headline of the complex issue you would find helpful to spend time reflecting on and exploring with your colleagues and facilitator, within the safe environment of your set.
+Frame the headline of your issue as a ‘How can I..?’ question.
+This may be the issue you identified in your application form, in response to question 5, or your thinking may have changed after completing the steps for your self-reflection above.

-After the induction, in Module 1, your group facilitators will spend more time explaining more about both the concept and process of adaptive learning
+After the induction, in Module 1, your group facilitators will spend time explaining more about both the concept and process of adaptive learning.

 1. Ladder of Inference – Chris Argyris